matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 The core aim is to enable beginners to make a wide range of sounds in a musical context, within a matter of minutes.
 The user should receive a basic idea of how dataflow programming works, but fulfil the goal of making sound with some commonly accepted musical qualities (e.g fitting to the notes of a scale) as soon as possible.
 It is then up to the individual to decide whether they wish to dig deeper into the programming itself.

-Here's an image comparing the Instrument Maker library with objects that come with Pure Data "out of the box".
+Here's an image comparing a patch made with the Instrument Maker library, with objects that come with Pure Data "out of the box".
 Both patches perform the same function:

 ![example-comparison](example-comparison.png)